lydell/elm-watch/example-minimal/README.md

 This is a minimal example of how to use elm-watch.

+> Don’t be intimidated by the number of steps!
+They include building elm-watch itself, as well as making a production build.
+Your own project would have fewer steps.

 1. `cd` to the _repository root_ (not this folder).
 We need to start there because this example uses a locally built elm-watch instead of a pre-built elm-watch from npm.
 2. Run `npm ci` to install dependencies for building elm-watch.
 3. Run `npm run build` to build elm-watch.